yohanesnuwara/open-geoscience-repository/README.md

 ### How to access these data?

 The steps also go similarly with the [previous steps](https://github.com/yohanesnuwara/open-geoscience-repository#google-drive-public-geoscience-data) of transferring the folder `Open Digital Rock` from folder `Shared with Me` to `My Folder`.
 Follow through the steps, until you are in Google Colab.
+Then open this [notebook]() to learn how to access the dataset.

 # SEG Wiki Open Data